 The cells in the hair react just like the body - they need healthy nutrition, vitamins, carbohydrates, minerals, and other essential components.
 So if you are in a lack of these ingredients, your hair might end up thinning and falling out.

 Keratin fiber is the protein block.
 Maintaining a proper diet (meat, fish, beans, and soy) will stimulate the body to produce more keratin.

-Vitamin D, zinc and iron are also vital properties that contribute to healthy hair.
+Vitamin D, zinc and iron are also vital components that contribute to healthy hair.

-The fatty acid is also a major contributor to nourishing hair and repair damaged hair.
+The fatty acid is also a major contributor to nourish hair and repair damaged one.
 Obviously, our body mechanism can’t produce them on its own.
-Our regular diet helps to produce this acidic property.
+Our regular diet helps in producing fatty-acid.

 Your hair fall may have different, Have you noticed?

 Check this Awesome Infographic to know the exact things of your hair loss!